charliecloud/bitcoin-trader/README.md

 The following commands are currently available.
 They must be used as specified in the email subject line

-1. buy BTC_AMOUNT - executes a buy command for the amount of BTC specified
-2. sell BTC_AMOUNT - executes a sell command for the amount of BTC specified
-3. check - checks the current BTC price and emails it back to you
+1. price - gets the current BTC price and emails it back to you
-4. add BTC_PRICE PERCENT- will add an alert to the system so that it will notify you when the price changes by the percentage specified (in either direction) from the BTC_PRICE specified
+4. alert BTC_PRICE PERCENT- will add an alert to the system so that it will notify you when the price changes by the PERCENT specified (in either direction) from the BTC_PRICE specified
-5. order BUY_OR_SELL ABSOLUTE_OR_PERCENT PRICE_THRESHOLD PERCENT_TRESHOLD NUM_DAYS_ORDER_TO_STAY_ACTIVE TOTAL_BTC_AMOUNT NUM_OF_ORDERS_TO_FULFILL BTC_AMOUNT_PER_ORDER
+5. order BUY_OR_SELL ABSOLUTE_OR_PERCENT_OR_MARKET TOTAL_BTC_AMOUNT PRICE_THRESHOLD PERCENT_TRESHOLD NUM_DAYS_ORDER_TO_STAY_ACTIVE NUM_OF_ORDERS_TO_FULFILL BTC_AMOUNT_PER_ORDER - this creates an order for BTC.
+For the most simple command use only the first 4 params. (ex: order buy market .01)

 ## Download
 Download all of the files in the repo to wherever you would like to run them